lukeswitz/invader-sniffer/readme.md

 ---

+> [!IMPORTANT]
-## Legal Disclaimer
+> Legal Disclaimer

-**This tool is provided for authorized security research, network diagnostics, and educational purposes only.**
+> **This tool is provided for authorized security research, network diagnostics, and educational purposes only.**
+>

-Capturing wireless packets may be illegal without explicit authorization from the network owner and all parties whose data may be captured.
-Before using this device, you are solely responsible for:

-- Obtaining written permission from the owner of any network or device you monitor.
+> Capturing wireless packets may be illegal without explicit authorization from the network owner and all parties whose data may be captured.
+Before using this device, you are solely responsible for: Obtaining written permission from the owner of any network or device you monitor.
+>
-- Complying with all applicable laws in your jurisdiction, including but not limited to the Electronic Communications Privacy Act (ECPA), the Computer Fraud and Abuse Act (CFAA), the GDPR, and equivalent national and regional statutes.
+> Complying with all applicable laws in your jurisdiction, including but not limited to the Electronic Communications Privacy Act (ECPA), the Computer Fraud and Abuse Act (CFAA), the GDPR, and equivalent national and regional statutes.

-**The authors accept no liability for misuse.**
+> **The authors accept no liability for misuse.**

 ---